-CM 01993 THE CHURCH'S CALL TO RADICAL HOSPITALITY 3 hrs.
+CM 01993 The Church's Call to Radical Hospitality (3 hrs.)

 How is the offering of hospitality integral to Christian discipleship?
 What are the theological and ethical dimensions of offering hospitality to persons on the margins of our society?
 In this course we will draw upon theological and ethical resources to critically reflect upon the practice of hospitality.
 Our reflections will be grounded in regular participation at different places of hospitality in Memphis.
-(See ET 01993) CM 01992WORKER FOR JUSTICE INTERNSHIP3 hrs.This is a paid internship for Future Religious Leaders of all Faiths.
-This program allows persons to work directly with labor unions and other worker-support organizations to improve wages and conditions for America's working families.
-(See ET 01992)
+(See ET 01993)